twistlock/docs/api/descriptions/feeds/feeds.md

-Augments the Twistlock Intelligence Stream with custom threat data.
-The custom threat data informs Twistlock of how to handle threats specific to your app.
+Augments the Prisma Cloud Compute Intelligence Stream with custom threat data.
+The custom threat data informs Prisma Cloud Compute how to handle threats specific to your app.